Breadcrumb

 When UDS+ is implemented, will patient privacy be protected?

 Yes, patient privacy will be protected.
-HRSA requires health centers and vendors to comply with the HHS Safe Harbor Method for patient data de-identification to ensure alignment with HIPPA rules.
+We require health centers and vendors to comply with the HHS Safe Harbor Method for patient data de-identification to ensure alignment with HIPPA rules.

-We recognize that while the UDS+ data is de-identified, these data are still sensitive and HRSA is taking every step we can to protect patient privacy.
+We recognize that while the UDS+ data is de-identified, these data are still sensitive and we are taking every step we can to protect patient privacy.

 (Updated: 4/22/2024)